Herbal tea and more over wooden background

 #20 Blue-Green Algae for Anxiety

 Another aquatic remedy?
-This gloopy-sounding stuff is found in salt water or taken from a lake surface and transformed into a vitamin and mineral-packed powder – weird and wonderful
+This gloopy-sounding stuff is found in salt water or taken from a lake surface and transformed into a vitamin and mineral-packed powder – weird and wonderful!

 Blue-green algae is reputed to ease menopausal anxiety and depression, something that could make a big difference to the daily lives of a lot of women.
 Are you one of them?
 If so, you might be interested to hear there’s been some research into this strange stuff.